Arseni1919/mas_simulator_1/README.md

 # Multi-Agent System Simulator

-Here we investigate a new DCOP_MST model that incorporates elements ML.
+We investigate a new DCOP_MST model that incorporates elements of ML in distributed search problems.

 ## Algorithms